 Due to low water conditions in the park, the boat ramp is closed.
 Paddlers are still welcome to use the canoe and kayak launches.

 Prior to 1850, the Myakka River was the Asternal River on English maps.
-A Seminole Indian reportedly told a surveyor in the 1850s that the name of the river was "Myakka."
+A Seminole Indian reportedly told a surveyor in the 1850s that the name of the river was Myakka.
 The translation of the word Myakka is unknown.

 In 1910, Bertha Palmer, a progressive business woman from Chicago, came to Sarasota and bought a vast amount of land.
 A few years later, she purchased acreage farther inland than her initial real estate purchases and tried her hand at cattle and swine ranching.
-Meadow Sweet Pastures was located very near the Myakka River, where she introduced fencing and dip vats to Florida ranching.
-(Visit Ranch House Road inside the park for more information about the Palmer Ranch).
+Meadow Sweet Pastures was located very near the Myakka River, where she introduced fencing and dip vats to Florida ranching (Visit the Ranch House Road inside the park for more information about the Palmer Ranch).
 In 1918, Mrs. Palmer passed away.

 The CCC had lasting impacts, nationally and locally.
-More than 5 million young men around the country were employed to help preserve our natural areas.
+More than 5 million young men were employed to help preserve natural areas across the nation.
 This employment allowed them to earn money to send home to their families.
-When the United States entered World War II, the CCC provided well-trained and strong soldiers to the armed forces.
+When the United States entered World War II, the CCC provided well-trained and strong soldiers for the armed forces.
 Myakka River State Park was formally dedicated in 1941 and was officially opened for the public.